-Egypt for example is obliged to defuse a demographic time bomb while its available renewable water resources are diminishing.
-At the same time, ambitions with the construction of the Renaissance Dam.
-The 74 billion cubic metre reservoir will be the largest in Africa, and will effectively be perceived the summer, without any hydro-diplomatic solution having been found, even if positive signals emerged on the fringe of the regional discussions around the crisis currently hitting Sudan.
-But the question will remain: how can Egypt cope with the growth of its population and guarantee the Renaissance Dam and the consequences of climate change?
-This explains why the United Nations Security Council receives regular representations from Egypt on this issue, in an attempt to achieve shared regional management of infrastructure
+F.G.: Yes: demographic growth.
+With nearly 110 million inhabitants, Egypt for example is obliged to defuse a demographic time bomb while its available renewable water resources are diminishing.
+At the same time, its large upstream neighbour Ethiopia is beginning to display its water ambitions with the construction of the Renaissance Dam.
+The 74 billion cubic metre reservoir will be the largest in Africa, and will effectively be perceived as a threat to the security and sovereignty of Egypt further downriver.
+The Ethiopians began the fourth phase of filling the reservoir during the summer, without any hydro-diplomatic solution having been found, even if positive signals emerged on the fringe of the regional discussions around the crisis currently hitting Sudan.
+But the question will remain: how can Egypt cope with the growth of its population and guarantee food security, given this new water insecurity brought about by the Renaissance Dam and the consequences of climate change?
+This explains why the United Nations Security Council receives regular representations from Egypt on this issue, in an attempt to achieve shared regional management of infrastructure on the Nile.